YirenWA/Physical-Computing---Yiren-Wang/README.md

 # Physical-Computing---Yiren-Wang
-WEEK 0 Ideation
-Mending Relationships?
+# Week 0 - Mending Relationships?
 Topic:
 My topic is whether the hurt done in a relationship can be repaired by literal language.